-A - Distinguished, scholarly work that exhibits independence and intellectual maturity (4 quality points)

-B-Good (3 quality points)

-C-Fair, acceptable work toward a master's degree program, within limits (2 quality points)

-D-Not acceptable work toward a master's degree program (1 quality point)

-E-Failing work (Oquality points)

-F-Failing grade in thesis/research

-I - Incomplete; work must be completed within four months unless the Assistant Vice President for Graduate Studies and Research extends the period for adequate reason.
-If the work is not made up, the grade is changed to N, and the student is denied further opportunity to complete the work.

-P-Passing grade in thesis/research
+- A Distinguished, scholarly work that exhibits independence and intellectual maturity (4 quality points) - B Good (3 quality points) - C Fair, acceptable work toward a master's degree program, within limits (2 quality points) - D Not acceptable work toward a master's degree program (1 quality point) - E Failing work (0 quality points) - F Failing grade in thesis/research - I Incomplete; work must be completed within four months unless the Assistant Vice President for Graduate Studies and Research extends the period for adequate reason.
+If the work is not made up, the grade is changed to N, and the student is denied further opportunity to complete the work. - Passing grade in thesis/research

-RI-Removal of an incomplete grade

-N-No grade, no credit

-R-Research in progress
+R - Research in progress

-W - Withdrawn with approval of the Assistant Vice President for Graduate Studies and Research
+W - Withdrawn with approval of the Assistant Vice President for Graduate Studies and Research.
 The graduate student must apply to the Assistant Vice President for Graduate Studies and Research for permission to withdraw.
-If this permission is requested before midpoint of the semester, the grade is W. If the withdrawal is after the midpoint of the semester, the grade is W, providing the student is passing the course, and Eotherwise.
+If this permission is requested before midpoint of the semester, the grade is W. If the withdrawal is after the midpoint of the semester, the grade is W, providing the student is passing the course, and E otherwise.
 The Registrar establishes the semester's midpoint.

-V-Audit

-CR - Course repeated

-A course may be repeated only once.

-To calculate your Q.P.A., follow this process: 1. multiply the number of quality points for each grade by the number of semester hours for that course; 2. add these points; 3. divide this total by the sum of the semester hours for all grades used in your computation.
-When a course has been repeated, use only the last entry.

-Repeat of Courses...